 In its November 1, 2016 action, the Los Angeles County Board of Supervisors appointed nine commissioners to serve on the panel and approved hiring an executive director, attorney Brian K. Williams.
 Supervisor Mark Ridley-Thomas and Supervisor Hilda L. Solis authored the December 2014 motion that started the process that led to the commission’s creation.
 The commissioners include community and faith leaders, a retired Sheriff’s lieutenant, and attorneys with a broad range of experience—from former prosecutors and public defenders to professors and executives from legal non-profit organizations.
 They are:

-- Priscilla Ocen, Commission Vice Chair, Loyola Law School Associate Professor, appointed by the Board of Supervisors
+- Lael Rubin, Commission Chair, former Deputy District Attorney, appointed by the Board of Supervisors

 - Robert C. Bonner, attorney and former U.S. Attorney and DEA Administrator, appointed by Supervisor Antonovich